 - intend to major in one of the following STEM disciplines:

 Biology, Cell and Molecular Biology, Chemistry, Computer Science, Data Science, Engineering Physics, Environmental Science, Mathematics, Physics;

 - complete the MIRRORS program application.

-The application for Fall 2021 will be available soon.
+The application for Fall 2021 is available here.

 We are seeking peer mentors to work with students for John Carroll University’s NSF S-STEM MIRRORS Scholarship program.

 Peer mentors will guide students as they navigate social and academic life on campus during their time at JCU, which may include: